 $10,000 SIGN ON BONUS!

-We re searching for a Transport Staff RN, Ambulance Air & Ground to coordinate professional nursing and individualized, family centered care to pediatric patients, ranging from extreme prematurity through adolescence in the critical care transport environment.
-Care and transport of the critically ill patient is supported through the use of the nursing process and clinical skills in accordance with Commission on Accreditation of Medical Transport Systems (CAMTS) standards and hospital policies
+We re searching for an Operating Room Staff RN to coordinate professional nursing and individualized, family centered care to pediatric patients/families through the use of the nursing process and clinical skills in accordance with standards and hospital policies and procedures.
+Varied schedules to include weekend and holiday patterns.

-- Conducts individualized age-specific patient/family assessments according to defined unit scope and nursing practice standards.
+- Conducts individualized age-specific patient/family assessments according to defined unit scope and nursing practice standards, appropriate collaborative problems (CPG's)/nursing diagnoses(ND's), or protocols.
 (Individualized refers to the patient s developmental, cognitive, cultural, psychosocial, spiritual, and educational/family influences and physical/medical care needs.)

 - Collects and documents data related to patient s individualized care.